stevenschobert/instafeed.js/docs/installation.md

 ## Installation

-Setting up Instafeed is pretty straight-forward - there are 3 main steps.
+Setting up Instafeed.js is pretty straight-forward - there are 3 main steps.

 1. Create a Facebook app linked to a Professional Instagram Account, and add yourself as a test user.
 See [steps 1-6 of the official documentation](https://developers.facebook.com/docs/instagram-platform/instagram-api-with-instagram-login/create-a-meta-app-with-instagram)
 2. Create an access token and provide it to an Instagram Token service.
 See [Managing User Tokens](tokens).
 3. Add the instafeed.js script to your web page and provide some simple options.
-See [Usage](usage)
+See [Usage](usage).

 Instafeed.js is compatible with all of the following loading mechanisms: